Using Tables with IRSA Services

 3. Tab-Delimited Format (Download example.)

-This is a format commonly exported from Microsoft Excel as a .txt file by selecting Tab-Delimited when saving the file.
-In this format, each data cell is separated by a tab character.
-However, tab characters are often hard for some text editors to interpret.
-In addition, tabs are not allowed within data cells, only between them.
+This format is used, for example, when exporting data from Microsoft Excel to a .txt file and selecting Tab-Delimited.
+In this format, each cell is separated by a tab character.
+Tabs should not occur within cells, only between them.

 Requirements for tab-delimited tables are virtually identical to those for comma-separated and include: